Know Your Rights: Job-Protected Leave

 Under the federal Family and Medical Leave Act (FMLA), an eligible employee can take 12 weeks of job protected unpaid leave in a 12-month period:

-• To bond with a new child (birth, adoption or placement);
+To To bond with a new child (birth, adoption, or foster placement);

-Mothers can use leave for prenatal care, issues like morning sickness, or continuing care after birth.
+Pregnant people can use leave for prenatal care, issues, like morning sickness, or continuing medical care/recovery after birth.

 You are an eligible employee if: